Future Proof Your Marketing Operations: Save your spot here.

 Consistency is key when it comes to brand marketing.

 To ensure your email designs comply with your overall brand marketing, communicate with your creative teams on a regular basis.
+Inform them of any updates to the brand guidelines and oversee all creative through a lens of brand compliance.

 Check that all fonts and colors are on-brand, reference your image library to ensure assets were approved, and compare emails to both previous campaigns and other marketing materials.